- Number of students per year: three

 Work experience is essential to show a practical understanding of the profession.
 This may include working at a small animal practice or working on a farm with livestock.

-You'll need to sit the Natural Sciences Admissions Assessment (NSAA).
+You'll need to sit the Natural Sciences Admissions Assessment (NSAA) in early November.

+In order to minimise COVID-related risks to our applicants, students and staff, all 2020 interviews were held online.
+A typical virtual interview for Veterinary Medicine consists of two 30 minute online interviews with the Director of Studies and subject specialists.
 The interviews aim to assess your intellectual ability, enthusiasm for the subject, and suitability for the profession.
 They usually include some exercises designed to assess your problem solving aptitude.
+However, this format may change depending on government guidelines for 2021.

 You don't need to submit any written work.